mannders00/resume/resume.md

 Uses Generative AI to generates tasks, sample images, and outlines other essential requirements to bring your project to life.

   - Instantly recognizing the value of OpenAI APIs, built an early POC project planner using GPT-3.5 and DALL-E 2.
-  - Used Golang stdlib, OpenAI APIs, Ory Kratos, and Linux to deploy.
+  - Used Golang stdlib, OpenAI APIs, Ory Kratos, and Linux to build and deploy.

 ### <span>[Linux](https://github.com/mannders00/dotfiles)</span> <span>2016 -- Present</span>